Mobile Conversion Optimisation: 5 Techniques to Cut Bounce Rate and Win More Enquiries

 Mobile typography best practices:

-- Always use a minimum font size of 16px for body text to ensure legibility on small screens.
+• Always use a minimum font size of 16px for body text to ensure legibility on small screens.
+Anything smaller risks failing WCAG accessibility standards, which can also affect your search visibility.

-- Increase line height (leading) and paragraph spacing to prevent text from looking cluttered.
+• Increase line height (leading) and paragraph spacing to prevent text from looking cluttered.
+A line height of 1.5–1.6 is widely considered the optimal range for on-screen readability.

-- Stick to simple sans-serif fonts that look clean and are easy to process at a glance.
+• Stick to simple sans-serif fonts that look clean and are easy to process at a glance.
+Web-safe system fonts also have the added benefit of reducing render-blocking requests, which supports faster page load times.

 5. Review Mobile Sales Data Monthly and Refine Accordingly

 A successful mobile conversion strategy doesn’t just entail implementing a framework and sitting back for the end result.
-To sustain any form of growth, you must review mobile sales data monthly and refine accordingly to stay ahead of user behavior trends.
-This iterative process allows you to identify where users are dropping off and which elements of your UX are underperforming.
+To sustain growth, you must review mobile sales data monthly and refine accordingly to stay ahead of user behaviour trends.
+This iterative, data-driven approach – the foundation of any mature CRO programme – allows you to identify where users are dropping off in the funnel and which elements of your UX are underperforming.

 How to use data effectively:

-- Track results by using Google Analytics to monitor website conversion tracking and identify exactly where users are dropping off in the funnel.
+• Track results by using Google Analytics 4 (GA4) to monitor website conversion tracking and identify exactly where users are dropping off in the funnel.
+Heatmap tools like Hotjar or Microsoft Clarity can complement this by showing how users actually scroll and tap on your mobile pages.

-- Implement UTM tracking and UTM attribution to track marketing campaigns.
-Understanding how to track where leads come from allows you to allocate your marketing budget toward high-performing sources.
+• Implement UTM tracking and UTM attribution to track marketing campaigns.
+Understanding where your leads come from allows you to allocate your marketing budget toward high-performing channels and accurately calculate ROI.
+Pair this with A/B testing specific page elements — headlines, CTA copy, form layouts — to make incremental, evidence-based improvements over time.

 Conclusion: Build a high-converting mobile experience

-By highlighting these five techniques, your business can strengthen its lead generation engine.
-Making it easy for potential leads to take action thanks to optimised CTAs and frictionless checkouts should always be the main focus, but smart UX choices have a direct impact on driving conversions, as it shows your business is keeping pace with modern user expectations.
+By implementing these five techniques, your business can strengthen its lead generation engine and improve its overall conversion rate optimisation strategy.
+Making it easy for potential leads to take action — through optimised CTAs, frictionless checkouts, and fast load times — should always be the primary focus.
+These UX choices have a direct, measurable impact on driving conversions and demonstrate that your business is keeping pace with modern user expectations and mobile-first indexing standards.